 The notes are a modification of materials provided by Stephen P. Ellner, which themselves include contributions from former TAs Colleen Webb, Jonathan Rowell and Daniel Fink at Cornell, Professors Lou Gross (University of Tennessee) and Paul Fackler (NC State University), and the book Getting Started with Matlab by Rudra Pratap (Oxford University Press).
-They also draw on the documentation supplied with R. These notes may also strongly resemble the notes on R that accompany the textbook Dynamic Models in Biology by Steve Ellner and John Guckenheimer (Princeton University Press 2006).
-Download that computer lab manual (versions for R and for Matlab) at:
+They also draw on the documentation supplied with R. These notes also overlap with the notes on R that accompany the textbook Dynamic Models in Biology by Steve Ellner and John Guckenheimer (Princeton University Press 2006).
+You can freely download that computer lab manual (versions for R and for Matlab) and the various R scripts and data files mentioned below at: